 typically set in order to use the

 DaysSinceCustomTime condition in

 Custom-Time once it's been set on an object.
 Additionally,

 Custom-Time cannot decrease.
 That is, you cannot set

 Custom-Time to be an earlier date/time than the existing

 can, however, effectively remove or reset the

 Use metadata flags to place object holds, which prevent objects from being deleted or replaced.
 For more information, see the Object holds page.

 Custom metadata is metadata that you can add and remove.
 To create custom

 metadata, you specify both a value and a key.
-Once you have created a
+After you have created a

 key:value pair, you can delete the key or change the value.